Eifan Saadoun Al Issawi

 Eifan Saadoun Al Issawi (1975/1976 – 15 January 2013) was an Iraqi politician who was killed in a suicide bombing attack on 15 January 2013.

 Early life

 Issawi was born into a Sunni family belonging to the Albu Issa tribe.
 Rafi Al Issawi, Iraqi finance minister, is also a member of the tribe.

 Career

 During the Iraq war, Issawi acted as one of the leaders of the Sahwa movement or the Awakening Council, which cooperated with the U.S. military to defeat Al-Qaeda members in Iraq.
 The movement is also known as Sons of Iraq.

 Issawi was the head of the provincial committee of security and defense in Anbar.
 He joined the Iraqi parliament in August 2011 as deputy for Al Anbar Governorate.
 He was part of the Iraqiyya bloc to which Rafi Al Issawi also belongs.
-The Iraqiyya bloc is mainly backed by secular, Sunni Iraqis.
+The Iraqiyya bloc is mainly backed by Sunni Iraqis.
 In addition, Eifan Issawi served as a member of the parliament's security and defense committee.